The Cabinet of Dr. Caligari: Filming

 Several scenes from the script were cut during filming, most of which were brief time lapses or transitioning scenes, or title screens deemed unnecessary.
 One of the more substantial scenes to be cut involved the ghost of Alan at a cemetery.
 The scene with the town clerk berating Caligari deviated notably from the original script, which simply called for the clerk to be "impatient".
 He is far more abusive in the scene as it was filmed, and is perched atop an exaggeratedly high bench that towers over Caligari.
 Another deviation from the script comes when Caligari first awakens Cesare, one of the most famous moments in the film.
 The script called for Cesare to gasp and struggle for air, then shake violently and collapse in Caligari's arms.
 As it was filmed, there is no such physical struggling, and instead the camera zooms in on Cesare's face as he gradually opens his eyes.
-The original title cards for Caligari featured stylized, misshapen lettering with excessive underlinings, exclamation points and occasionally archaic spellings.
+The original title cards for Caligari featured stylised, misshapen lettering with excessive underlinings, exclamation points and occasionally archaic spellings.
 The bizarre style, which matches that of the film as a whole, mimics the lettering of Expressionistic posters at the time.
 The original title cards were tinted in green, steely-blue and brown.
 Many modern prints of the film do not preserve the original lettering.

 Photography was provided by Willy Hameister, who went on to work with Wiene on several other films.
 The camerawork in Caligari is fairly simple and is used primarily to show the sets, mostly alternating between medium shots and straight-on angles, with occasionally abrupt close-ups to create a sense of shock.
 There are few long shots or panning movement within the cinematography.
 Likewise, there is very little interscene editing.
 Most scenes follow the other without intercutting, which gives Caligari more of a theatrical feel than a cinematic one.
 Heavy lighting is typically absent from the film, heightening the sense of darkness prevalent in the story.
 However, lighting is occasionally used to intensify the uneasiness created by the distortions of the sets.
 For example, when Cesare first awakens at the fair, a light is shone directly on a close-up of his heavily made-up face to create an unsettling glow.
 Additionally, lighting is used in a then-innovative way to cast a shadow against the wall during the scene in which Cesare kills Alan, so the viewer sees only the shadow and not the figures themselves.
 Lighting techniques like this became frequently used in later German films.